benjaminleon/computer_usage_statistics/README.md

 This project was created in an experiment with cronjobs.
 It also supports another project by finding the most likely hour for a scheduling event to occur.
 The project which needed this is found at www.github.com/benjiyo/song_list

 ## Setting things up

+Requirements are and unix/linux for scheduling script execution with cronjobs.
+It is tested on Linux Mint 17 and python 2.7.

 Run the installation script by navigating to the folder containing the files and enter `python installation.py` in your terminal.
 This will replace all occurences of PATH_TO_REPOSITORY with the actual path to the repository on your computer.